 NOTE: Table space at the post-parade expo is not open to the public.
 Each exhibitor must receive explicit permission and/or an invitation from the festival organizer — this is done in order to ensure a presentation for the outside world that is 100 percent on-topic.

-Tables are supplied.
-Some chairs are supplied, also.
-Exhibitors do not have to bring a table.
-The table area that each exhibitor commands will consists of half of an 8-foot table (4 feet), unless otherwise noted.
-(NOTE: The park is only allowing 20 tables, total, so this is why people need to double up.)
+8 foot tables are supplied along with a fitted black tablecloth and two chairs per table.
+The table space that each exhibitor has consists of half of an 8-foot table (4 feet), unless otherwise noted.
+(NOTE: The park only allows so many tables total, so this is why people need to double up.)
 Some exhibitors are even being asked to share a half of a half of a table!

 Note: Food not packaged must be prepared in a city inspected kitchen; food exhibitors will be asked to present their permit—obtained from the NYC Health Department—to give away or sell food on city property.
 The permit is arranged ahead of time with the festival organizer.